top of page

 What is High Cholesterol?

 Cholesterol[1] is a type of fat (lipid) or waxy substance that your body uses to perform many important functions.
-However, having too much cholesterol in your blood is harmful for you and can increase your risk of heart disease.
+However, having too much cholesterol in your blood is harmful to you and can increase your risk of heart disease.

 Diets high in saturated fat, mainly animal fats, can increase a “bad” type of cholesterol in your bloodstream known as low-density lipoprotein (LDL).
 In extreme amounts, LDL starts to build up plaque in your artery walls.
 This can slow down your blood flow and increase your risk of cardiovascular disease.